 Current Status and Research:

-As of now, there is no licensed vaccine for Nipah Virus available to the public.
+Currently, no licensed vaccine for Nipah Virus is available to the public.
 However, research into developing an effective vaccine is ongoing, and promising strides have been made:

 Experimental Vaccines